How many tracking numbers do I need?

 To do this he assigns 1 tracking number to every source.

-With Dynamic number swapping, visitors see a different number depending on which channel or campaign drove the lead, and John gets a detailed breakdown per source
+With Dynamic number swapping, visitors see a different number depending on which channel or campaign drove the lead, and Josh gets a detailed breakdown per source:

 The most advanced level of call tracking is combining the visitor journey with the call.
 Nimbata’s DNI script combined with number pools, allows you to track calls back to visit details such as the page the visitor called from, UTM sources, campaigns, keywords and click IDs.
 This method should be used if you wish to setup conversion tracking in your Google Ads, Microsoft Ads or Facebook business manager accounts.